Resources for Youth

 Connecting young people to opportunities, programs and supports.

-Access programs, services, events and supports from trusted organizations across Waterloo Region, all in one place.
+Access programs, services, events and supports from trusted organizations across Cambridge, all in one place.
 Whether you’re looking for employment and skills training, entrepreneurship support, wellness resources, or community programs, these resources are designed to help you access opportunities, build connections and take the next step toward professional growth.

 The Youth Creativity Fund supports young people by providing funding and opportunities to bring creative ideas to life.
 Youth can access grants and mentorship to explore arts, culture, innovation and community‑based projects.
 The goal is to empower youth voices and support creative expression.

 The Waterloo Region Small Business Centre provides guidance and resources for those interested in starting or growing a business.
-Youth can access workshops, training, one‑on‑one consultations, funding information and a youth entrepreneurship program that takes place during the summer.
+Youth can access workshops, training, one‑on‑one consultations, funding information and a youth entrepreneurship program called "Summer Company" that takes place during the summer months.

 EmployNext connects job seekers with employment opportunities, career coaching and skills development programs.
 Youth can receive job search support, resume help, training opportunities and connections to local employers.
 The platform is designed to support pathways into meaningful work.